 In terms of gameplay and design, this is a 2D fighter.
 Players take control of a character and have a variety of moves including high and low punches and kicks, block, and then a number of special moves for each character like magic projectiles (e.g., freeze shot, acid shot) and teleport attacks.
 While some moves are pretty cheap by todays standards (like the trip mechanic) most moves work quite well.

 The character roster is much larger than the first game with 12 players (and a coupe of hidden characters).
 A couple of the characters looks the same but with different colours (e.g., scorpions, sub-zero, Milena, Katana) but they play quite differently so the mild aesthetic similarities don’t matter that much.
-There are unfortunately a couple characters who didn’t make it from the first game – one was killed from the first game (i.e., Nick Cage) and one got captured by bad guys (i.e., Sonya Blade) but the roster is still diverse enough without them!
+There are unfortunately a couple characters who didn’t make it from the first game including Kano and Sonya Blade, but the roster is still diverse enough without them!
+You can still see the missing characters in level with Shao Kahn in the background!

 While the game is okay in one-player mode (although extremely hard), the game really shines in two players when you can battle your friends endlessly!
 This is how I spent 90% of my time as a kid, and the battle mechanics still hold up today with multiplayer!